Making the UK greener, one house at a time

 Of the countries listed, 21% were given a higher 2020 target due to their GDP.
 The majority of the countries listed on the graph here had either already exceeded their 2020 targets, or were on the verge of surpassing them.

-• Estonia had a target limit of 52.9 and their result in 2017 was 52, which was 1.8% below the proposed threshold for 2020.
+• Estonia had a target limit of 52.9, and their result in 2017 was 52, which was 1.8% below the proposed threshold for 2020.

-• Latvia had a target limit of 51.1 and their result in 2017 was 44.3, which was 13.4% below the proposed threshold for 2020.
+• Latvia had a target limit of 51.1, and its result in 2017 was 44.3, which was 13.4% below the proposed threshold for 2020.

-• Poland had a target limit of 97 and its result in 2017 was 87.7, which was 9.6% below the proposed threshold for 2020.
+• Poland had a target limit of 97, and its result in 2017 was 87.7, which was 9.6% below the proposed threshold for 2020.

 On the other hand, countries like Ireland, the Netherlands, Austria, Germany, Cyprus, and Luxembourg were requested to reduce their emission rates based on their 2005 levels, yet exceeded their 2020 target limits already by 2017.
-Inability to reduce their emissions by 2020 meant the risk of not fulfilling EU targets.
+The inability to reduce their emissions by 2020 meant the risk of not fulfilling EU targets.

 Overall, this chart showcases a bad trajectory for these countries, predicting their inability to adhere to the target limits set by the EU with such negative progression.